your-diary/ycurl/README.md

 }
 ```

+If you'd like to see the result after performing variable expansion, type cast, etc., use [`--show-config`](#23-show-help) option.

 ### 4.5 Type Cast

 Though a variable expansion occurs only in a string, there should be cases where you want to perform a variable expansion for another datatypes.